breadfan/mindmaps-for-everything/README.md

 Minmaps included in two languages — russian (as my native language) and english.
 I have made them for educational purposes, but you can deal with them as you want.
-Also later I will add original .xmind files, as minmaps were made in [XMind](https://www.xmind.app/) app.
+Also later I will add original .xmind files, as mindmaps made in [XMind](https://www.xmind.app/) app.

 Here you can see a part of such a «map»: ![Part of nlp in russian, language models](https://github.com/breadfan/minmaps-for-everything/blob/main/nlp/screen%20of%20language%20models%20part.PNG)